-- ➤ The burner is set up to operate only in positions 1, 2, 3 and 4 (Fig. 9). - ➤ Installation 1 is preferable, as it is the only one that allows the maintenance operations as described in this manual. - ➤ Installations 2, 3 and 4 permit operation but make maintenance and inspection of the combustion head more difficult.
+- ➤ The burner is designed to operate only in positions 1, 2, 3 and 4 (Fig. 9). - Installation 1 is preferable, as it is the only one that allows the maintenance operations as described in this manual. - ➤ Installations 2, 3 and 4 allow operation but make maintenance and inspection of the combustion head more difficult.

-- Any other position could compromise the correct operation of the appliance. - The installation 5 is prohibited for safety reasons.
+- Any other position could compromise the correct operation of the appliance. - ➤ Installation 5 is forbidden for safety reasons.